-Musicians for Microcredit™ is a way for bands and artists alleviate poverty worldwide by partnering with Whole Planet Foundation.
-From digital downloads to in-store performances and benefit concerts, we work with the music community to empower entrepreneurs around the world to change their own lives.
+Musicians for Microcredit™ empowers bands and artists to alleviate poverty worldwide by partnering with Whole Planet Foundation.
+From digital downloads and tours to in-store performances and benefit concerts, we work with the music community to empower entrepreneurs around the world to change their own lives.

 Are you a musician?
 Join a local network of artists interested in making a global difference.
 Click here to learn more.

 1% of sales of Rocky Dawuni‘s album, Branches of the Same Tree, supports Whole Planet Foundation’s efforts to provide funds for micro loans around the world.
 Available in select Whole Foods Market stores.